-The procedure itself typically lasts between 15 and 30 minutes.
-When complete, your nurse will take you into a recovery area, where the sedation quickly wears off.
+A colonoscopy typically lasts between 15 and 30 minutes.
+When complete, a nurse will take the patient into a recovery area, where the sedation quickly wears off.

-It is important to remember that your doctor does not necessarily think you have cancer if he or she suggests a screening test.
-Screening tests are given when you have no cancer symptoms in order to prevent cancer or catch it in its earliest stages.
-Once begun, they are typically repeated on a regular basis which can vary from one year to every 10 years depending on your medical history.
+Doctors do not necessarily think their patients have colon cancer if they suggest a colon cancer screening test.
+Screening tests are given when a person has no cancer symptoms in order to prevent colon cancer or catch it in its earliest stages.
+Once begun, they are typically repeated on a regular basis, which can vary from one year to every 10 years, depending on the patient’s medical history.

-Certain habits, behaviors and environments are considered to be risk factors for cancer, based on scientific research.
-The presence of any of these risk factors may lead doctors to recommend that a patient be screened for cancer, which screening tests should be used and how often the tests should be done.
+Certain habits, behaviors and environments are considered to be risk factors for colon cancer, based on scientific research.
+The presence of any of these risk factors may lead doctors to recommend a colonoscopy, which screening tests should be used and how often the tests should be done.

-A colonoscopy allows your doctor to examine the interior of your colon to inspect for polyps, ulcers, tumors or lesions.
-If any abnormal tissue is found during the examination, your doctor can remove it immediately.
-If all looks good after your colonoscopy, you won’t have to schedule another one for 10 years.
+A colonoscopy allows a gastroenterologist to examine the interior lining of the colon and inspect for colon polyps, ulcers, tumors or lesions.
+If any abnormal tissue is found during the examination, the doctor will remove it immediately.
+If all looks good after the colonoscopy, the patient won’t have to schedule another one for 10 years.

-A colonoscopy is the most effective cancer screening because it saves lives!
-Nine out of 10 people whose colon cancer is discovered early will still be alive in five years.
-One of the best benefits of a colonoscopy is that your doctor can remove anything suspicious before it even becomes cancerous.
-The diagnostic and preventative qualities of a colonoscopy make it a powerful weapon against cancer.
+One of the best benefits of a colonoscopy is that doctors can remove anything suspicious before it even becomes cancerous.
+The diagnostic and preventative qualities of a colonoscopy make it a powerful weapon to prevent colon cancer.

 There are complications with any medical procedure.
 However, colonoscopies are safe and have minimal risk when performed by gastroenterologists, who have been specially trained and are experienced in these procedures.

-In short, with these procedures, complications are extremely rare, but they can happen.
-Your gastroenterologist can tell you more about these risks.
+In short, complications from these procedures are extremely rare, but they can happen.
+Your gastroenterologist can tell you more about colonoscopy risks.

-Since colon cancer is the second leading cause of cancer death in the U.S., the recommendation is not to wait to get your colonoscopy if you presently meet screening guidelines.
-If no polyps are found and if this technology progresses, your next colonoscopy could be a virtual colonoscopy.
+Since colon cancer is the second leading cause of cancer death in the U.S., the recommendation is not to wait to get a colonoscopy if a patient presently meets the screening guidelines.
+If no colon polyps are found and if this technology progresses, the next colonoscopy could be a virtual colonoscopy.